muhammadpadanta/parkirin-flutter/README.md

   - View a detailed payment history for all your parking sessions.
   - Manage your profile and change the app's language (Indonesian or English).

-- **Cashless & Cash Payment Support**: Choose how you want to pay—use QRIS or cash, whichever is more convenient.
+- **Cashless & Cash Payment Support**: Choose how you want to pay—use Cashless or cash, whichever is more convenient.

 - **Notifications**: Get real-time updates for successful or failed payments and other key events.